Akash-Ahir/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 2. Each job installs Python and prints the version
 3. Watch all 3 run in parallel

-Then extend the matrix to also include 2 operating systems — how many total jobs run now? - `6`
+Then extend the matrix to also include 2 operating systems — how many total jobs run now? <br/>
+    - Ran jobs across Python versions: 3.10, 3.11, 3.12<br/>
+    - Extended matrix with 2 OS: Ubuntu + Windows<br/>
+    - Total jobs = 3 × 2 = 6<br/>
+    - All jobs executed in parallel<br/>

 ### [Matrix.yml](https://github.com/Akash-Ahir/github-actions-practice/blob/main/.github/workflows/matrix.yml)<br/>